A-Khranovsky/Queue-RESTAPI-job-chaning-number-guesser-several-times/README.md

 ## Endpoints:
 * GET http://localhost:80/api/app/start
 Starts app with the default settings (from .env).
 Can receive paramaters(all or their combinations):
-  * chain=x, x is nuber of chain's links
+  * chain=x, x is number of chain's links
   * tries=x, x is number of tries in all the chain's links
   * guess_number=x, x is number app will try to guess in all the chain's links
   * range[start]=x&range[end]=y, x and y is numbers describes start of the range and end respectively